 When you move into the next tier, the level of rebate and surcharge applicable will change.
 In view of these changes, consideration should be given as to the financial effect of private health insurance cover.
 The test is taken when your private health insurance is paid.
 If you believe you are going to move into the next tier in the next financial year, thought should be given into paying your health insurance premiums now; this will entitle you to your current level of rebate.

-If you're operating a business through a company with a grouped turnover of less than $50 million, from 1 July 2018 you are considered a "Base Rate Entity" and subject to the reduced corporate tax rate of 27.5%.
-From 1 July 2020, this rate will reduce to 26%.
+If you're operating a business through a company with a grouped turnover of less than $50 million, you may considered a "Base Rate Entity" and subject to the reduced corporate tax rate of 26%.
+From 1 July 2021, this rate will reduce to 25%.